SonarSource/sonar-java-jdt/README.md

 The source code of the Eclipse JDT project is available on GitHub: https://github.com/eclipse-jdt/eclipse.jdt.core

-Each 3 months, a new version of the Eclipse Platform is released, and JDT is part of it, but with a different versioning number for each artifacts.
+Each 3 months, a new version of the Eclipse Platform is released, and JDT is part of it, but with a different versioning number for each artifact.

 First we look at the `Latest Release` version of the Eclipse Platform on this page https://download.eclipse.org/eclipse/downloads/
-For example, in July 2024 is was the one month old `4.32`:
+For example, in July 2024 it was the one-month-old `4.32`:
 ```text
 Latest Release
 4.32 01 Jun 2024